 Main Anet A8 Specifications

-The following are specifications of this printer for you to understand what it offers in a glance.
+The following are the specifications of this printer for you to understand what it offers at a glance.

 - Acrylic material frame

 - 220 x 220 x 240 mm print size

 - 0.4mm nozzle